 I didn’t have any plan for my first day in Lima so I was just dealing with settling down.
 As it was my first time in Peru so everything looked new to me.

 Safety and Accommodations

 I supposed safety is a primary concern for many travelers.
-There had been a lot of discussions about traveling safety in the South America, but I think Lima is a generally safe.
+There had been a lot of discussions about traveling safety in South America, but I think Lima is generally safe.
 As I was walking in the city I saw security patrols and people (including taxi drivers) are generally friendly.
 The pedestrians are clean and nicely paved; I didn’t feel threatened walking back to the hotel after dinner.
 For accommodation, I would recommend staying in Miraflores.
-It is a classy and safe neighborhood to walk around anytime of the day, and traffic is less heavy.
+It is a classy and safe neighborhood to walk around any time of the day, and traffic is less heavy.
 Avenida Larco is the main commercial street, there are plenty of handicraft and souvenir stores and cafes.

-I didn’t exchange for Peruvian Soles at the airport while I was told the exchange rates were bad, and it’s east to do so in the main streets – just look for the red vest money exchangers.
-When I checked in the hotel the lady at the reception informed me that they are authorized money exchangers.
-Besides, their rates are better than exchanges rates (I compared for the next couple of days).
+I didn’t exchange for Peruvian Soles at the airport while I was told the exchange rates were bad, and it’s easy to do so in the main streets – just look for the red vest money exchangers.
+When I checked in the hotel the lady at the reception informed me that they are authorized, money exchangers.
+Besides, their rates are better than exchange rates (I compared them for the next couple of days).
 Most shops, hotel, and restaurants accept credit card payments and so I only got a small amount of cash for taxis and small gift purchase – but be prepared for the sightseeing spots, for example, Machu Picchu’s ticket office does not accept credit card.
 Besides, ATM machines are also widely available. ~

 Data Phone Cards